Dr. Aleu 500,

 Walking permitted at all times.
 Caddies available.

-However, in terms of longevity, Lomas Athletic Club, also founded by British expats in the 1890s, started life in March 1891.
+In terms of South American longevity, Lomas Athletic Club, also founded by British expats, started life in March 1891.
 Golf was part of LAC's core activities, giving it a claim to being South America's oldest golf club.
 The Lomas Athletic course is still in its original location, but it's not entirely clear when the course was laid out - either 1892 or 1899 seem to be possibilities.

 Here at Prince’s Golf Club you'll find 27 excellent holes of links golf.
 Just over the fence and sharing similar terrain is Royal St George’s; but Prince’s is far from overshadowed by its venerable neighbour.
 The three nine-hole loops at Prince's, laid out over gently undulating terrain, are sure to bring a smile of satisfaction to all lovers of links golf.